Azure/azure-powershell/src/KeyVault/KeyVault/help/Get-AzKeyVaultCertificate.md

 ```

 ### Example 2: Get cert and save it as pfx
 This command gets the certificate named TestCert01 from the key vault named ContosoKV01.
 To download the certificate as pfx file, run following command.
-These commands access SecredId and then save the content as a pfx file.
+These commands access SecretId and then save the content as a pfx file.

 ```powershell
 $cert = Get-AzKeyVaultCertificate -VaultName "ContosoKV01" -Name "TestCert01"